dbcli/pgcli.com/content/pages/named_queries.md

 ```

 When you call a named query with parameters, just add any (at least one)
-the parameters after the query's name.
+parameters after the query's name.
 You can put quotes around arguments that include spaces.

 ```